angelleye/paypal-for-woocommerce-multi-account-management/README.txt

 = 1.1.2 - xx.xx.2018 =
 * Tweak - Adds rules from PayFlow that were not included in Express Checkout.
 [PFWMA-25]
+* Tweak - Removes the Card Type option from Express Checkout, which is not applicable.
+[PFWMA-26]
 * Fix - Resolves a problem where live API credentials were not displaying correctly after setup.
 [PFWMA-23]
 * Fix - Resolves PHP errors with some admin notices about required plugins.
 [PFWMA-6]